 “She successfully negotiated for her life’s happiness.” - Stuart Diamond, Getting More: How You Can Negotiate to Succeed in Work and Life

 I’m excited to finally be letting the world know that I’ve moved onto a new opportunity after three years at Toptal.
-My next role will be at the Hustle, where I’ll be a Senior Analyst, working to build and grow their new product, Trends.
-For those wondering, I'll still be remote.
+I've founded Integral Labs, a company that will allow me to work more closely with many companies on a variety of projects.
+For those wondering, I'll still be fully remote.

 While this article touches on my personal thoughts and experiences, I hope it’ll provide a framework for others looking to make important and often difficult career decisions, in a world where change is the only constant.